Pharmacy Benefit Manager Legislation

 (Click here for specific Maximum Allowable Cost statutes)

 S.B.
-283 (2012); effective 8/1/2012: This bill require providers of state-regulated insurance plans to provide coverage for the diagnosis and treatment of individuals with autism spectrum disorders through age 9 (Senate)/ through age 18 (House), and place no dollar cap on the annual benefit, except for ABA therapy at $50,000 per year
+283 (2012); effective 8/1/2012: This bill requires providers of state-regulated insurance plans to provide coverage for the diagnosis and treatment of individuals with autism spectrum disorders through age 9 (Senate)/ through age 18 (House), and place no dollar cap on the annual benefit, except for ABA therapy at $50,000 per year.

 S.B.
 1138 (2013): This is a transparency bill that should keep pharmacists better informed about how PBMs determine Maximum Allowable Costs (MACs).
-It passed the Senate unanimously with one vote against in the House.
+It passed the Senate unanimously with one vote against in the House, and was signed into law on April 12, 2013.

 S.B.
 487 (2015): This law addresses PBM registration as a third party administrator and will ideally develop a more structured pathway for PBM enforcement and oversight.